Tonga Pet Passport & Import Regulations

 Dogs must be vaccinated against distemper, hepatitis, canine parvovirus, echinococcosis-hydatidosis at various intervals before travel.

 Cats must be vaccinated against feline panleucopaenia, feline viral rhinotracheitis/calici virus, and echinoccosis-hydatidosis at various intervals before travel.

 A USDA (or CFIA) accredited veterinarian must then complete the Tonga Veterinary Certificate for Dogs or Tonga Veterinary Certificate for Cats for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

-Your pet must arrive in Tonga as manifested cargo.
-It will then be turned over to the Livestock Quarantine Officer inspection of the animal and documents.
+Pets will then be turned over to the Livestock Quarantine Officer inspection of the animal and documents.
 If all documents are in order and the veterinary officer finds the pet to be healthy it will be released to your custody within a few hours.
 There are fees for inspection.

 Whenever you travel to a foreign country like Tonga, it is always advisable to carry some form of identification indicating ownership of your pet.

-Tonga.
+All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Unvaccinated puppies and kittens are not permitted to enter Tonga.
 Rabies vaccination should occur no sooner than 3 months of age.
 Puppies and kittens should wait a minimum of 21 days after rabies vaccination prior to entering Tonga.